chrthomsen/pygrametl/docs/quickstart/beginner.rst

 .. code-block:: python

     # Creates a PEP 249 connection to the sales database.
 PARSE_DECLTYPES makes
-    # sqlite3 return values with the types specified in the database's schema.
+    # sqlite3 return values with the types specified in the database's schema
     sale_conn = sqlite3.connect("sale.sqlite",
             detect_types=sqlite3.PARSE_DECLTYPES)

     # While SQLite is used in this guide, any RDBMS that provides a PEP 249
     # driver can be used with pygrametl.
 For example, SQLite can be replaced
-    # with PostgreSQL by simply replacing sale_conn with following two lines.
+    # with PostgreSQL by simply replacing sale_conn with following two lines
     # sale_string = "host='localhost' dbname='sale' user='user' password='pass'"
     # sale_conn = psycopg2.connect(sale_string)